cargomail-org/grip/README.md

 ## Conclusion

-[Intermodal Message Transfer Agent (iMTA)](https://github.com/cargomail-org/imta), stands as a proof of concept of the Identity Propagation and Assertions Protocol security mechanism.
+A newly designed [Message Transfer Agent (MTA)](https://github.com/cargomail-org/mta), stands as a proof of concept of the Identity Propagation and Assertions Protocol security mechanism.

 ## Acknowledgment